RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-lba-setup.md

 Other ports are shown in the list of [RS network ports]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).

 {{< note >}}
-Make sure the RS admin console only uses sticky, secured connections on port 8443:
+Sticky, secured connections are needed only for RS admin console service (provided on port 8443).

 - Certain LBAs provide specific logic to close idle connections.
 Either disable this feature or make sure the applications connecting to Redis use reconnection logic.
-- Make sure the LBA is fast enough to resolve connections between two clusters or applications that are connected to Redis databases through LBA.
+- Make sure the LB is fast enough to resolve connections between two clusters or applications that are connected to Redis databases through LB.
-- Choose the standard LBA which is commonly used in your environment so that you have easy access to in-house expertise for troubleshooting issues.
+- Choose the standard LB which is commonly used in your environment so that you have easy access to in-house expertise for troubleshooting issues.
 {{< /note >}}

 ### RS cluster configuration